stakater/mto-docs/content/how-to-guides/integration-config.md

     - `keycloak:` Settings for the Keycloak's ingress.
         - `host:` hostname for the Keycloak's ingress.
         - `tlsSecretName:` Name of the secret containing the TLS certificate and key for the Keycloak's ingress.
-- `components.trustedRootCert:` Name of the secret containing the root CA certificate.

 Here's an example of how to generate the secrets required to configure MTO: